SaschaKrause/joining.team/README.md

 ## Conclusion

+After reviewing all above materials of how other successful companies are doing their onboarding and how experts in this field see onboarding in general comes now a conclusion of what exactly companies should do to make onboarding new employee a success.

 ### Timeline structure

 Timeline | Goal
 --- | ---
 after contract signed | make hires feel that signing the contract was the right decision 14 days before joining | make hires feel needed
-1 day before joining | make hires feel welcome first day | make hires feel there is a plan after first week | make hires feel they get the help that they need after first month | -
+1 day before joining | make hires feel there is a plan first day | make hires feel welcome after first week | make hires feel they get the help that they need after first month | -